ling1726/toast-prototype/notes.md

 - ✅ middle toast dismissing earlier based on button
 - ✅ dismiss all toasts
 - ✅ different positions
+- ✅ offset
+- Updates
-- different toast boundaries
+- sliding after middle toast is dismissed
+- pause on blur
 - priority toasts

-- pause on blur
-- sliding after middle toast is dismissed
+## ally

+- specific live region, separate for alerts/status, aria-atomic issues
+- control narration for each update to a toast
+- shortcut to perform action in toast
+- alternate means to access toasts - relevant beyond on the screen
+- support for keyboard shortcut